The Rise of the Liberation Movements

 BARMM Marks Economic Growth and Shift from Agriculture to Service-Oriented Economy

-In the forecast generated by the National Economic Development Authority (NEDA) in 2016, the creation of the Bangsamoro Autonomous Region brings forth socioeconomic implications for the region and the entire Mindanao area.
+According to the forecast generated by the National Economic Development Authority (NEDA) in 2016, the creation of the Bangsamoro Autonomous Region has socioeconomic implications for the region and the entire Mindanao area.
 With the expected improvement in peace and security, there will be an increase in economic activities and exploration of the untapped potentials of the region.
 Hence, NEDA suggested that the establishment of the BARMM would lead to the following directions: it will likely increase economic output, employment, and investments, thereby increasing the region’s and Mindanao’s overall contribution to the national output and development; as the security condition normalizes and economic activity resumes with vigor in the region, the intra- and interregional trade between and among the Mindanao regions, and with other regions in the country will be enhanced, in addition to foreign investors foreseen to inject fresh capital in the region; and, the sustained policies for peace and the continuing and committed investments in social, physical, economic, and cultural infrastructure will likely correct socioeconomic disparities in the region and the rest of Mindanao, raise human development, and reduce multidimensional poverty.

-Roughly five years after the NEDA forecast had been published, the Philippine Statistics Authority (PSA) reported that BARMM exhibited the second highest economic growth all over the country with 7.5 % economic growth from a negative 1.9% in 2019-2020 .
+Roughly five years after the NEDA forecast had been published, the Philippine Statistics Authority (PSA) reported that BARMM exhibited the second highest economic growth all over the country with 7.5 % economic growth from a negative 1.9% in 2019-2020.
 Industries that registered significant growth were: Human Health and Social Work Activities (22.2%), Mining and Quarrying (20.2%), Accommodation and Food Service Activities (17.9%), Construction (12.2%), and Financial and insurance activities (10.6%).
 All other industries also registered a positive growth.
 This was further supplemented by a growth rate of 7.2% in 2021, the highest growth in terms of agricultural and fisheries production among all the regions.
 This has been attributed to the growth in the fisheries sector’s production with a 22.8% rate, combined with agriculture.

 PSA Regional Director Engr.
 Akan Tula reported that from 2022, BARMM’s economy grew at 6.6% rate, slightly lower from 7.5% of 2021, but had increased in terms of per capita GRDP/GRDE to 4.5% from the previous year.
 Out of PhP 280.27 billion Gross Regional Domestic Product, Maguindanao del Norte leads the highest share to the GRDP with 27.8%, followed by Lanao del Sur with 25.6%, Sulu with 16%, Maguindanao del Sur with 13.6%, Tawi-Tawi with 8.8%, and Basilan with 8%.
 It has been reported by PSA that Agriculture, Hunting, Forestry, and Fisheries boomed to 3.5%, Industries spurred growth with 6.1%, and the Services Sector with 9.8% increase.